zimeon/mx/performance.md

 2.603
 ```

-so that would be 2.6h to parse all of thr 7M records.
+so that would be 2.6h to parse all of the 7M records.